Fireworks licensing and handling

 - string of crackers.

-Before you can become a licensed fireworks operator or contractor in Queensland, you may need training in the national competencies.
+Before you can become a licensed fireworks operator or fireworks contractor in Queensland, you will need training in the national competencies from an approved trainer.